-Our audit was conducted for the purpose of forming opinions on the Trust's financial.
-The accompanying supplementary information, consisting of Summary Schedules in the financial section, and the accompanying investment, actuarial, and statistical sections are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Trust's basic financial statements.
+The accompanying supplementary information, consisting of summary schedules in the financial section, and the accompanying investment, actuarial and statistical sections are presented for purposes of additional analysis and are not a required part of the basic financial statements.

 The supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements, or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the supplementary information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
-The introductory, investment, actuarial, and statistical sections have not been subjected to the auditing procedures applied in the audit of the financial statements, and accordingly, we do not express an opinion or provide any assurance on them.
+The introductory, investment, actuarial and statistical sections have not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on them.

-We have also previously audited, in accordance with auditing standards generally accepted in the United States of America, the Trust's financial statements as of and for the year ended December 31, 2017 (not presented herein), and have issued our report thereon dated May 11, 2018, which contained an unmodified opinion on those financial statements.
-The accompanying summary schedule of administrative expenses and the summary schedule of investment fees for the year ended December 31, 2017 is presented for purposes of additional analysis and is not a required part of the financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the 2017 financial statements.
-The other supplementary information has been subjected to the auditing procedures applied in the audit of the 2017 financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare those financial statements or to those financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the other supplementary information is fairly stated, in all material respects, in relation to the financial statements as a whole for the year ended December 31, 2017.
+We have also previously audited, in accordance with auditing standards generally accepted in the United States of America, the Trust's basic financial statements as of and for the year ended December 31, 2018 (not presented herein), and have issued our report thereon dated May 10, 2019, which contained an unmodified opinion on those financial statements.
+The accompanying schedule of administrative expenses and the summary schedule of investment fees for the year ended December 31, 2018 is presented for purposes of additional analysis and is not a required part of the financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the 2018 basic financial statements.
+The other supplementary information has been subjected to the auditing procedures applied in the audit of the 2018 basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare those basic financial statements or to those basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the other supplementary information is fairly stated, in all material aspects, in relation to the financial statements as a whole for the year ended December 31, 2018.